Palmer-Lab-UCSD/hwas/README.md

 ```

 The data queried from the database consists of all relevant samples,
-which may or may not be identical to that which we have genotypes.
+in which any one sample may or may not be genotyped.
 To find the samples with covariates, phenotype, and genotypes
 available run